quindarhq/qwidget-groundtrack/readme.md

 This will enable Quindar widget to render groundtrack widget on page 4, by specifying the directive name "groundtrack".

-* Add the controller quindarWidgetsControllers.js to include angular-groundtrack.js.
+* Modify quindarWidgetsControllers.js to add 'angular-groundtrack' as a dependency.
 Here is an example of the changes:
   - var app = angular.module('app')
   - Add angular-groundtrack as a dependency to the angular.module.